oktaytuncay/Kubernetes/kubernetes.md

 However, if there may be other pods with the same label and different functions, we can specify both labels to ensure that the correct pods are discovered by ReplicaSet.

-On creation if the labels match the replicas that is created successfully.
-It works the same for other obkects like a service.
+On creation, if the labels match the replicas that are created successfully.
+It works the same for other objects like a service.

-When a service is created it uses the selector defined in the service definition file to match the labels set on the pods in the replicaset definition file.
+When a service is created it uses the selector defined in the service definition file to match the labels set on the pods in the ReplicaSet definition file.

 ```properties
 apiVersion: v1